katersonnbert/gitnotes/svn.md

     svn checkout file:///repositoryPath/[dirName]

 WATCH YOUR CURRENT DIRECTORY WHEN CHECKING OUT!
 If you are e.g. at the following directory:

     /home/user/username/working_dir/proj1/trunk

-and you try to check out directory trunk, this will happen:
+and you try to check out directory "trunk", this will happen:

     /home/user/username/working_dir/proj1/trunk/trunk

-svn copies the complete folder trunk to your current location!
+svn copies the complete folder "trunk" to your current location!

-Commit transferes all changes made in the working directory to the repository.
+Commit transfers all changes made in the working directory to the repository.

     svn commit -m "[commit text]"

-Commit [filename] transferes only changes of file [filename] to the repository.
+Commit [filename] transfers only changes of file [filename] to the repository.

     svn commit [filename] -m "[commit text]"